Kyle Snyder (wrestler): Personal life

 Kyle Snyder is married to former Syracuse soccer player Maddie Pack Snyder.
 Snyder is a Christian.

 In May 2018, President Donald Trump appointed Snyder to be a member of his Council on Sports, Fitness & Nutrition.

 Legal issues

 On May 9, 2025, Snyder was arrested at a hotel as part of a prostitution sting operation in Columbus, Ohio.
 He was released from custody the same day, and had a court appearance set for May 19, 2025.
-Snyder pled guilty to a reduced charge of disorderly conduct after completing a john school class, and was issued a $250 fine.
+Snyder pleaded guilty to a reduced charge of disorderly conduct after completing a john school class, and was issued a $250 fine.